csr2000/csr2000/README.md

 I'm a student at Heriot-Watt University, Dubai studying Masters in Artificial Intelligence.
 * 🌍  I'm based in Abu Dhabi
 * ✉️  You can contact me at [chrissyroy6@gmail.com](mailto:chrissyroy6@gmail.com)
-* 🧠  Currently learning Applied AI in IT Operations.
+* 🧠  Currently learning ML in Healthcare.
 * 🤝  I'm open to collaborating on Artificial Intelligence Projects
-* ⚡  Interests: Anime, Books and Music
+* ⚡  Interests: Anime, Books, Baking and Music

 Goals for 2022
 -------------

-* Machine Learning in Healthcare
+🔲Machine Learning in Healthcare
-* AI Programming
+🔲AI Programming
-* Big Data and Info Retrieval
+🔲Big Data and Info Retrieval
-* AI for Cybersecurity
+🔲AI for Cybersecurity
-* AI for Marketing
+🔲AI for Marketing
-* Parallel and Concurrent Programming with C++
+🔲Parallel and Concurrent Programming with C++
-* Applied AI for IT Operations
+✅Applied AI for IT Operations
-* Robotics and Autonomous Systems
+🔲Robotics and Autonomous Systems
-* Reinforcement Learning
+🔲Reinforcement Learning
+🔲Customer Service Using AI and ML